vmarrone/Doc-Intel-2024/DocIntel.md

    - **Type:** Text
    - **Target Field:** visitor firstname (visitor_firstname)
    - **Required:** Keep Checked
-   - **Create More Single Field:** Select this toggle since we are entering multiple fields - it will keep the field screen open after we save.
+   - **Create More Single Fields:** Select this toggle since we are entering multiple fields - it will keep the field screen open after we save.
    - **Click Save**

 4. Repeat the same steps to create fields for: